openSUSE/dolly/README.md

 The following configuration file options are not tested are provided as experimental:
 * split: Splitting files is not supported (infile or outfile).
-* fanout: This option must be set to 1 (a linear list).
-A binary tree or more is not supported.
 * segsize: This benchmark switch is not supported.
-* add: Using more than one interface to clone data is not supported.

 Bibliography
 ============